Skip to main content

 Monitoring-only mode

-When verification is disabled (ironbee disable-verification), IronBee runs in monitoring-only mode.
+When verification is disabled (ironbee verification disable), IronBee runs in monitoring-only mode.
 The enforcement hook, verification skill, and MCP servers are not installed.
-Sessions still record tool calls and timing data — you get full observability without slowing the agent down.
+Sessions still record tool calls and timing data and you get full observability without slowing the agent down.
 This is useful for measuring baseline agent behavior before enabling enforcement.

 Projects inventory